ChiedozieObidile/EterniKey/README.md

 - **Subscription Management**: Users can purchase, renew, pause, and resume subscriptions.
 - **Transferable Subscriptions**: Users can transfer their subscription NFTs to others.
 - **Cross-Chain NFT Validation**: Users can claim subscriptions based on NFT ownership on other chains (e.g., Ethereum or Solana).
+- **Subscription Gifting**: Users can gift subscriptions to other users.

 ## Smart Contract Functions